sjohann81/ucx-os/README.md

 ##### ucx_task_wfi()

-- Blocks the current task until its scheduling quantum expires.
+- Blocks the current task in a busy wait, until its scheduling quantum expires.

 ##### ucx_task_count()